rivanando/GoldEgg/doc/init.md

                      /var/lib/goldeggd/goldeggd.pid (systemd)

 The configuration file, PID directory (if applicable) and data directory should all be owned by the goldegg user and group.
-It is advised for gecurity reasons to make the configuration file and data directory only readable by the goldegg user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the goldegg user and group.
 Access to goldegg-cli and other goldeggd rpc clients can then be controlled by group membership.